OFFERINGS

 LEADERSHIP TEAMS

 • Leadership teams are often not teams; they are a group of people reporting to the same leader.
 A real team meets two fundamental criteria: (1) a common purpose and (2) clear interdependencies.
-Then teams can become high-functioning through developing healthy conflict, mutual trust, accountability and decision-making.
+Once teams have established these baselines, they can become high-functioning through developing healthy conflict, mutual trust, accountability and decision-making.

 • Most leaders want to keep it simple, so they create a single leadership team.
 But the world has become too complex for this model.
 Leaders need to be informed by a large and diverse team plugged into external and internal environments.
 Yet decisions need to be made by small teams – some research says no more than seven people!
 Once a decision has been made, a large team may be necessary to align the disparate parts of the organization.
 But how can you have both large and small teams at the same time?
 The answer is a leadership system built from interlocking teams.